KimYoungHwan8750/agent-filelock/README.md

 | `PORT` | `8079` | Server port |
 | `HOST` | `0.0.0.0` | Server bind address |
 | `DB_PATH` | `./data/filelock.db` | Database path |

+### Caution

+This is not suitable for large-scale services.
+Recommended for **small teams of fewer than 5 people**.

+`filelock ack` is a simple implementation that **deletes all change records except your own UUID** for a given file.
+For example, if developers A, B, and C all modified the same file, and developer D runs `ack`, the change records of A, B, and C are all removed at once.
+There is no way to selectively acknowledge a specific developer's changes.

 ---